 As this show progressed, this chibi styling contributed yet further to that list of questions in my head.
-So I start this show three years ago (around 2017) right when it’s first released, and I stop after one episode.
+So I start this show in 2017, right when it’s first released, and I stop after one episode.
 And it was because of the artwork.
 I didn’t know the direction this series took until I heard about its popularity as time went by.
 I just felt like this was going to be a little girl’s adventure story, even if it felt slightly odd with some of the strange things mentioned in passing during the first episode.
 The diminutive height, the oversized ovular heads, the roundish eyes, and stubby fingers, combined with Riko’s energetic personality, all felt as if it was aimed at younger audiences.

 This is one set of questions I really wish I had an answer to.
 Why did the manga author choose this style for a show that explores reality in a pretty harsh manner?
 It’s cute beyond doubt.
 People who are into chibi styles love this show.
 So why choose a cute art style for such a harsh show?
 I can speculate, but it is merely that.
 I imagine there is a reason beyond personal preference by the author.
 But as I’ve said, it leaves me with questions.
 The style doesn’t seem to match the tenor of the show.